 1. LinkedIn Helps You Establish an Online Presence

-Unless you’re trying to join an industry so clandestine that it has not internet presence whatsoever, you need to be online in order to connect with potential employers.
+Unless you’re trying to join an industry so clandestine that it has no internet presence whatsoever, you need to be online in order to connect with potential employers.

-While the best way to do this is to create a personal website, LinkedIn is an easy way to establish an internet presence that people can see when they search for your name in Google or want to connect with you after a networking event (more on how to use LinkedIn for networking below).
+While the best way to do this is to create a personal website, LinkedIn is an easy way to establish an internet presence that people can see when they search for your name in Google or want to connect with you after a networking event.

-And unlike your Frozen fan fic Tumblr, your LinkedIn profile is a social media you want potential employers to find when they search for you.
+And unlike your Frozen fanfic Tumblr, your LinkedIn profile is a social media account you want potential employers to find when they search for you.

 For example, here’s what happens when I Google my name (using Incognito Mode to ensure that the results aren’t biased):

 While my personal website comes up first (all according to plan), you can see that my LinkedIn profile shows up second.
-And if I didn’t have a personal website (which would be foolish, but let’s imagine for a second), then my LinkedIn profile would likely be the first result for my name.
+And if I didn’t have a personal website, then my LinkedIn profile would likely be the first result for my name.

-Granted, I have a pretty unique name (though I was the ninth “Ransom Patterson” to join Facebook), but it still demonstrates the power of LinkedIn for helping you create a personal brand online.
+Granted, I have a pretty unique name, but it still demonstrates the power of LinkedIn for helping you create a personal brand online.

-2. LinkedIn Supplements (or Even Replaces) Your Resume
+2. LinkedIn Can Supplement (or Even Replace) Your Resume

-If you don’t have a resume, then stop reading this article immediately and don’t return until you’ve created one.
-Resumes are still an essential part of the modern job application landscape, like it or not.
-The introduction of LinkedIn, however, has changed the game a little bit.
+If you don’t have a resume, then stop reading this article immediately and don’t return until you’ve created one (here’s how).
+Like it or not, resumes are still an essential part of applying for a job.
+The introduction of LinkedIn, however, has changed the game a bit.

-While many employers will still want a PDF copy of your resume, plenty are also happy to use your LinkedIn profile in place of one.
+While many employers still want a PDF copy of your resume, plenty are also happy to use your LinkedIn profile instead.
 And even if they do want a more traditional resume, employers will likely still review your LinkedIn profile to get a broader picture of your experience, professionalism, and skills.